-The details of an individual will be removed from the single central record once they no longer work at the school or college.
+The details of an individual will be moved to a leaver tab once they no longer work at the school or college.

-1.15.
+1.12.
 Where services or activities are provided on the college premises by a contracted services provider (e.g., catering services, cleaning services, bus operators), the college will ensure that the provider concerned has appropriate policies and procedures in place regarding safeguarding.